top of page

 Lasan avan lung tam Kayan aleng anih.

-This recording of the 'lung' - story telling by (Amei) Wan Jau from Long Bemang was part of the documentation of the Kayan oral tradition project in February 2022 that involved women from the Kayan women association, Doh Kayan Telang Usan (DKTU).
-Here, they formed a circle in front of the story teller to recreate similar situation in which Kayan children in the past would gather around their grand father to listen to his stories.
+This recording of the 'lung' - story telling by (Amei) Wan Jau from Long (Lung) Bemang was part of the documentation of the Kayan oral tradition project in February 2022 that involved women from the Kayan women association, Doh Kayan Telang Usan (DKTU).
+Here, they formed a circle in front of the story teller to recreate similar situation in which Kayan children in the past would gather around their grandfather to listen to his stories.

-Anih lung en Amei Wan Jau na jaka hadui kalo Doh Kayan Telang Usan bulan dua duman 2022 dih.
-Telikin dalo tinih, avin nunih nah daha nyam nelikin sepui tam menuna jaka daha kelenghi lung men sepun tam.
+Anih lung en Amei Wan Jau na jaka' hadui kalo' Doh Kayan Telang Usan bulan dua duman 2022 dih.
+Telikin dalo' tinih, avin nunih nah daha' nyam nelikin sepui tam menuna' jaka' daha' kelenghi lung men sepun tam.

 This is a story about Ebau Alik, considered as a naïve man, a bit of a simpleton.
 Yet, he was a man who saw not the worst in people, and whose demeanor always brought the best in them.